 Stage 5 or REM – this stage is called Rapid eye movement (REM) due to your eyes moving rapidly from side to side.
 It usually occurs around 90 minutes after you fall asleep.
 Adults will experience 5 to 6 REM stages each night, on average, with each stage getting longer with each cycle.
 In this stage your heart rate will rise back to a normal rate, you can experience dreaming and some people may even experience paralysis in their limbs.

-Each stage is uniquely important in getting quality sleep, for example; deep sleep is the stage that we need to wake up feeling refreshed in the morning.
+Each stage is uniquely important and corresponds directly to discerning ‘What is healthy sleep?’, for example; deep sleep is the stage that we need to wake up feeling refreshed in the morning.
 It can be hard to wake from deep sleep, so in the case that you do, you will feel particularly groggy.
 According to Healthline Media (2019) during deep sleep, glucose metabolism in the brain increases, overall improving short-term and long-term memory and learning.